 Israeli Prime Minister Benjamin Netanyahu has proposed reaching a defense agreement with the United States to deter Iran.
 Given the resolution and the debate on war powers, the question is how much Israel can rely on a pact and a commitment that requires congressional approval in advance of any military action—especially when that institution, or at least one of its branches, is controlled by the Democrats.

-Professor Eytan Gilboa is director of the Center for International Communication and a senior research associate at the BESA Center for Strategic Studies at Bar-Ilan University.
-Currently, he is Israel Institute Visiting Professor at the University of Pennsylvania.
+Eytan Gilboa is an expert on American politics and foreign policy and a senior research associate at the BESA Center for Strategic Studies at Bar-Ilan University.

 This article was first published by the Begin-Sadat Center for Strategic Studies.

 JNS is your ideological home.
 Situated at the center of the pro-Israel ecosystem, we provide readers with the critical context they need on issues facing Israel and their Jewish world.

 You can help support our efforts — and enjoy an ad-free experience, as well as premium content and other community benefits.

 Join our community and help us continue to keep you engaged and informed.